" The soul is here for its own joy " (Rumi)

-Yoga teacher & trainer, osteopath, medical acupuncturist, Manuel has been teaching yoga for nearly four decades
+Yoga teacher & trainer, osteopath & medical acupuncturist, Manuel has been teaching yoga for four decades

 He trained in 1980 at the London Sivananda Ashram where he was resident until embarking on a career in osteopathy in 1985

-He took further yoga-teacher-training with Sunra and has post-graduate qualifications in medical acupuncture and osteopathy in the cranial field
+He took further yoga-teacher-training with Sunra and has post-graduate qualifications in medical acupuncture, cranial-osteopathy and facilitating adult learning

 Brandon is a dedicated life-long vegetarian and pours his boundless inventiveness and imagination into creating dishes that never fail to delight